Guide to Fruits and Vegetables that Grow in Shade

 So what?

 So what if your plants don't look as good as what a commercial grower would grow!
-If you're a home gardener, you're just growing edible plants for yourself, not to sell at market.
+If you're a home gardener, you're growing edible plants for yourself, not to sell.

-When I needed more growing space, I decided to reclaim the end of my ridiculously long driveway as a straw-bale garden that I could pack full of tomato plants and pole beans.
+When I needed more growing space, I decided to reclaim the end of my driveway as a straw-bale garden.
 (Find out more about straw-bale gardens here.)

 a driveway garden in partial sun

 The driveway is nestled between two houses.
 It gets less than six hours of sun exposure.
-But it’s better to have some less-than-perfect tomato plants on that driveway and get a decent harvest than to have no tomatoes from that driveway.
+But it’s better to have less-than-perfect tomato plants on that driveway and get a decent harvest than not to harvest any tomatoes from the driveway.

 Five hours of sun isn't perfect.
 So what?
-The results are still quite satisfactory.
+The results are fine.
+It’s a successful garden.
+Even though I don’t have full sun.

 A vegetable garden is a great cure for perfectionism.
 In home gardens we often have less-than-perfect conditions.
 So what!